My recipes → Your inbox. Sign up today!

 Can You Freeze Avocado Brownies?

 Avocado brownies are a great candidate for the freezer, so they are a perfect addition to your weekend meal prep.
 Simply wrap the bars individually with plastic wrap, then place them in a resealable bag in the freezer for up to about 2-3 months.
-You can thaw your brownies in the refrigerator or at room temperature when you’re ready to eat them.
+When you’re ready to eat them, you can thaw them in the refrigerator or at room temperature.

 Try adding these avocado brownies to lunch boxes or enjoy them as a late afternoon snack with a cup of coffee.
 You’ll be sure to get rave reviews when you serve up this treat.
 And no one will ever guess that they’re made with avocado!